-Aeris is the tabletop diffractometer, launched by Malvern Panalytical at the end of 2016.
+Aeris is the compact diffractometer, launched by Malvern Panalytical at the end of 2016.
 Despite its young age, Aeris has already established its own place in many laboratories and industrial sites worldwide.
 There are many reasons “why” our users select Aeris for powder X-ray diffraction (XRD) tasks.
 Some are amazed by the data quality and speed, approaching that of full power floor-standing XRD.
 Some like the concept of external sample loading preventing possible mistakes by an inexperienced user.
 Some benefit from the intuitive user interface, virtually eliminating a need for instrument training.
 Those are few of the many features making Aeris a preferred choice for routine and semi-advanced XRD applications, starting from fast and accurate process control to in situ experiments, 2D XRD and even structure solution from powder data1.

 Recently we gave a live Aeris demo at your desk webinar, which attracted a lot of attention.
 Thanks to all who were able to join us live!
 Those who could not make it for the live session – do not worry, you can watch the recording on our website.
 Many questions were asked during and after the webinar.
 We would like to follow-up on them here.
 If you have any further questions that aren’t answered, please don’t hesitate to contact us directly.